 What is commonhold?

-Commonhold is a new type of property ownership.
-It is an alternative to the long leasehold system.
+Commonhold is an alternative to the long leasehold system.
 It allows you to own the freehold of individual flats, houses and non-residential units in a building or on an estate.
 Unlike leasehold, there is no limit on how long you can own the property for.

 The rest of the building or estate which forms the commonhold is owned and managed jointly by the flat owners (referred to as unit-holders) through a commonhold association.